zinal/IIDR-Masker/groovy-masker/README.md

-# IIDR-Masker
+# IIDR-Masker (groovy-masker)
-Demonstrate basic masking/hashing and type conversion capabilities for IBM Change Data Capture.
+Support building column transformations in Groovy language for IBM Change Data Capture.

-Precompiled classes are available in the `bin` directory.
+Precompiled class is available in the `bin` directory.
+It depends on `groovy-2.5.8.jar` library, which should be put into `{cdc-install-dir}/lib` and registered in `{cdc-install-dir}/instance/{instance-name}/conf/user.cp` file (as `lib/groovy-2.5.8.jar`).

 To build with Maven, first take ts.jar from your CDC agent installation and add it as a local Maven artifact as the following: